w3guy/old-documentation/docs/configuration/front-end-profile.md

 * Under **Front-end Profile Settings** section, select the page with the profile shortcode in *Page with User Profile Shortcode* and save.

+* To change the profile slug from "profile" to say "user", enter it to the **Profile Slug** text field.

 ![Front-end Profile Settings](img/front-end-profile-settings.png)